My Silver Arts Award at

 School Principal

-Professional highly educated Ballet and Theatre Craft Teacher with more than 10 years teaching experience in Belarus, Europe, and the UK.
+A highly qualified Ballet and Theatre Craft teacher with over 10 years of teaching experience across Belarus, Europe, and the UK.

-Originally from Minsk, Belarus, Anastasia has received her B.A. in Dance Teaching and Choreography following by second bachelor’s degree in Children Psychology.
-She has also completed MBA in the UK and studied English method of ballet training with IDTA (International Dance Teaching Association).
+Originally from Minsk, Belarus, Anastasia earned her B.A. in Dance Teaching and Choreography, followed by a second Bachelor’s degree in Child Psychology.
+She later completed an MBA in the UK and further advanced her expertise by studying the English method of ballet training with the IDTA (International Dance Teachers’ Association).

 Dance School Principal at Lyric Dance School